 Preparation of the Dossier

-• The normal period between merit reviews is two years at Assistant rank and Associate Steps I-III, and three years at Associate Step IV-V and full rank.
-Promotion to the Associate rank entails a career review of the period since appointment to Assistant rank in the series.
-Promotion to full title (i.e., Specialist in Cooperative Extension) entails a review of the whole period spent at the Associate rank.
+- The normal period between merit reviews is two years at all steps for the Assistant rank and Associate Steps 1-3.5; three years at Associate Steps 4-5.5 and full rank Steps 1-8.5; and four years at full rank Step 9 and above.
+Promotion to the Associate rank requires a career review of the period since terminal degree.
+Promotion to full rank (i.e., Specialist in Cooperative Extension) requires a review of the whole period spent at the Associate rank.
 The specific salary range and years at rank/step are listed on the Academic Salary Scales for the Specialist in Cooperative Extension series.

 - Performance in extending knowledge and information